w3c/cogai/demos/nlp/dinner/README.md

 To model the knowledge some mindmaps were prepared as incomplete illustrations of what needs to be represented.

+The following diagram describes some of the concepts needed to express a plan for a restaurant dinner.

 ![dinner plan](https://www.w3.org/Data/demos/chunks/nlp/dinner/images/dinner-plan.png)

+The following diagram describes some of the concepts used in the dialogue between the customer and the waiter,

 ![dialogues](https://www.w3.org/Data/demos/chunks/nlp/dinner/images/dialogues.png)

+The following diagram describes some of the concepts needed to describe choices of drinks:

 ![drinks](https://www.w3.org/Data/demos/chunks/nlp/dinner/images/drinks.png)

+The following diagram describes some of the concepts needed to describe choices of food:

 ![food](https://www.w3.org/Data/demos/chunks/nlp/dinner/images/food.png)